FLO-2DKaren/FLO-2D-Docs/Build25/_sources/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst.txt

     - Click the three dots next to `Time Series` to open the time series editor.
     - Assign the Time Series Name and Description as shown in the image below.
     - Add one blank line to the table.
-    - Copy the time series data from the `GroverTimeSeries' text file`.
+    - Copy the time series data from the `GroverTimeSeries.txt` file.
     - Paste the data into the time series table.
     - Close both editors.